makerinc/babel-plugin-jsx-metadata/README.md

 ## Limitations

 1. Only processes direct JSX returns from components
 2. PascalCase detection may miss edge cases
 3. Adds spans that could affect styling
-4. Line numbers depend on source maps for accuracy in complex build setups
+4. Cross-component text authorship requires careful `{children}` handling
-5. Cross-component text authorship requires careful `{children}` handling
+5. IDs are generated deterministically but may change if element structure changes significantly

 ## Development